 Let’s take a look at some of the new features Apple announced for its latest and greatest macOS 11.0.

-Apps now feature a fully streamlined experience with the content of the app presented at front and centre.
+Apps now feature a fully streamlined experience with the content of the app presented at the front and center.
 This was made possible with the addition of full-height sidebars and newly designed toolbars.